DRmadebot/Projects/Tangent/README.md

   <img src="assets/images/architecture-diagram.svg" alt="Tangent architecture diagram" width="720" />
 </p>

 Random articles flow in from Wikipedia's API, get normalized and deduplicated in the services layer, and land in a local SQLite database.
-The Home feed, search bar, and Bookmarks tab all read from that same local cache — nothing in the UI talks to the network directly.
+The Home feed, search bar, and Bookmarks tab all read from that same local cache — nothing in the UI talks to the network directly, and nothing about the user is ever collected or transmitted anywhere.

 ## Tech stack